-i.
 Describe the process(es) for trending, prioritizing, and implementing system improvements (i.e., design changes) prompted as a result of an analysis of discovery and remediation information.

 The State of Nevada is a large rural state with two major urban areas 500 miles apart (Las Vegas, in Clark County, and Reno, in Washoe County).
 The rural area of Nevada covers over 90,000 square miles.
 The three Developmental Services (DS) agencies, Desert Regional Center (DRC), Rural Regional Center (RRC), and Sierra Regional Center (SRC), have a quality improvement system to cover services within the state.
 The regional centers work diligently to establish and maintain consistent basic assurances and quality improvement practices across the state.
-Statewide initiatives that have been developed in this way include the implementation of the Harmony Information System in July of 2016 after several years of development.
-Harmony replaced many previous legacy systems allowing for DS to have recipient information, such as electronic notes used to document all contacts completed by service coordinators, Person Centered Plans, diagnoses and risk assessments; provider information, such as certification findings and required business licenses; service authorizations and billing claims; and incident management all in one statewide electronic database.
+Statewide initiatives include the implementation of Utilization Reviews by Regional Center QA staff to assess the quality of service coordination targeted case management services.
+Data from these reviews are shared quarterly with regional center managers, supervisors and ADSD division administration to target training and corrective action needed to improve practices.
 Other statewide initiatives include provider certification and quality assurance processes, HCBS Waiver Review processes, and investigation processes.